AltaPay/plugin-magento2-community/wiki.md

 > Once the API details are validated the terminals will be appeared in
 > the terminal's dropdown in each terminal.

-## Configure cron scheduler
+## Auto-cancelling orders cron settings

 1. Navigate to: Admin > Stores > Configuration > Sales (Tab) > Payment Methods
-2. To enable "Cancel orders with pending payments", choose Yes
+2. Scroll to AltaPay section
+3. Open "Auto-cancelling orders cron settings" section and choose "Yes" to enable the configuration
-3. Select the frequency for a scheduler
+4. Select the frequency for a scheduler
-4. Set a start time when the scheduler should run
+5. Set a start time when the scheduler should run

-    To update all the orders without a scheduler you can click on the "Change status now".
+6. Specify the time duration in hours.
+The default setting for the field is 24 hours.

     ![configure-cron-scheduler](docs/cron_schedule.png)